cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 {{% /expand%}}

 {{< alert title="Tip" color="primary" >}}
 You can add a video walk-through of your asset as an attachment.
-This will give pentesters more context about the asset they need to test.<br>Screen recording instructions vary depending on your device and operating system.
+This will give pentesters more context about the asset they need to test.<br><br>Screen recording instructions vary depending on your device and operating system.
 As an example, read [how to record the screen on your Mac](https://support.apple.com/en-gb/HT208721).
 {{< /alert >}}

 ![Asset Attachments Screen](/gsg/AssetAttachments.png "Uploads related to your asset")